mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 If you feel some pessimism from impermanence, et cetera, as a teaching, that is the impermanence you can observe objectively.
 While you observe it objectively, it makes you pensive, and sometimes egoistic.
 This is because this is individual experience.

 If you read the Japanese literature, always there are stories based on impermanence.
-The Japanese literature gives you a certain... not pessimistic exactly, sort of pensive, sad feeling.
+All the Japanese literature gives you a certain... not pessimistic exactly, sort of pensive, sad feeling.
 But this is individual experience.
 For Buddhism it’s not good enough.
 Of course you should individually experience, but impermanence must be [Buddha](glossary#buddha).
 That’s why we have to understand the basic nature of existence.

-Completely speaking, if you feel your life from the teaching of Buddha, which is called impermanence, you don’t believe it, and you try to keep away from it, because you don’t like it.
+Completely speaking, if you feel your life from a certain teaching of Buddha which is called impermanence, you don’t believe it, and also you try to keep away from it, because you don’t like it.
 But actually, reality is impermanence, always changing constantly.
 It is reality.
-If you see it objectively, it’s immediately giving something *[unintelligible]*.
+If you see it objectively, it’s immediately giving something bitter.
 But on the other hand, it is reality.
 So the important point is, where are you?
-You are in the middle of reality.
+You are right in the middle of reality.
 In other words, right in the middle of impermanence.

 Whatever you feel individually, that’s understanding.
-Let’s touch the core of existence, which is called real impermanence.
+Let’s touch the core of existence, which is called *real* impermanence.
 Real impermanence is something you should be one with.
 That’s why basically, I always tell you, just take care of your life.

 Whatever you feel, good or bad, right or wrong: stand up straight, do your best to handle your obligation, your duties and your task – anyway, just do it.
 That is what puts you right in the middle of impermanence.
 So very naturally you can learn, just like diving into the ocean.
 Whatever you feel, like or dislike, just jump into the ocean.
 And very naturally, you can learn something.
 What it is to swim; how to swim.
 What is the ocean; what is the human body and mind.
 Very naturally, you can learn.